darshan-s-taskar/Medical-Virtual-Assistant/README.md

-# Sick Predict
+# Medical Virtual Assistant

-**Sick Predict is Android app that predicts diseases from symptoms and suggests medicine, also allows users to consult with doctors through chat Integrated Gemini API for providing home remedies**
+**Medical Virtual Assistant is an Android app that predicts diseases from symptoms and suggests medicine, also allows users to consult with doctors through chat Integrated Gemini API for providing home remedies**

 ## Demo Video
 <div align="center">